noypi/iost.cs/README.md

     var hash = await _iost.Send(tx);
 ```

-### Buy me a pizza
-Thank you, my IOST account is: noypi

 ### Limitations (for now)
 For .Net Framework 4.5+, must define the following functions if Secp256k1 is needed
 - IOST.CryptoSignSecp256k1